Nail-Claros/LyricLens/README.md

 Welcome to LyricLens, a project designed to capture your audio recording, recognize the song, fetch the lyrics, and display translations in real-time.

 # How it works:
-Audio Capture: Record your audio through the app.
-Simply click the large circular button on the home page!
+Audio Capture and Song Searching: Record your audio or search for a song.
+Simply click the large circular button to start recording or enter a song name in the search bar on the home page!

-Song Recognition: Our system recognizes the song based on the specific audio data of your recording.
+Song Recognition: Our system recognizes the song based on the specific audio data of your recording or the song name you searched for.

 Lyric Fetching: We fetch the lyrics for the recognized song from a variety of open source APIs.